radgrad/radgrad/gitbook/developerguide/codingstandards.md

 ## Naming conventions

-Meteor methods should be placed in their own file, typically in a directory containing the definition of the Collection that they operate on.
-They should be named with the extension `methods.js`.

 Directories are all lowercase, hyphens separate words.
 For example, `degree-program`.

 Javascript classes are named in camel-case.
 For example, `DegreeProgram`.

-You do not need to name "internal" functions or variables with an underscore prefix.
+Meteor methods should be placed in their own file, typically in a directory containing the definition of the Collection that they operate on.
+They should be named with the extension `methods.js`.

 ## JSDoc conventions